HychaoWang/RailwayClient/README.md

 # BJTU-Autoparking for Customer

-This project is a platform made for high-speed railway intelligent auto parking algorithm by a BJTU team.
+This project is a platform made for high-speed railway intelligent auto-braking algorithm by a BJTU team.

 We use Pyqt5 and Python Flask to build this project.